getnikola/nikola-site/stories/creating-a-custom-page.rst

 it moves two pages to the left.
 Improvements are left as exercise to the reader, but please share!

-And here's the final result: `A Bid For Fortune; Or; Dr. Nikola's Vendetta <link://slug/dr-nikola-final>`__
+And here's the final result: `A Bid For Fortune; Or; Dr. Nikola's Vendetta <link://slug/dr-nikola-final>`__ and the template I used: `book.tmpl </listings/book.tmpl.html>`__

 Final Note
 ----------

 Eventually, you will find something Nikola simply doesn't let you do.
-For example, while doing this, I found that `enabling typogrify from a page's metadata did not work well. <https://github.com/getnikola/nikola/issues/2064>`__ and, while there is a way around it, file a feature request about `not double-loading JQuery. <https://github.com/getnikola/nikola/issues/2062>`__
+For example, while doing this, I found that `enabling typogrify from a page's metadata did not work well,  <https://github.com/getnikola/nikola/issues/2064>`__ that `using magic links to listings is buggy <https://github.com/getnikola/nikola/issues/2080>`__ and, while there is a way around it, filed a feature request about `not double-loading JQuery. <https://github.com/getnikola/nikola/issues/2062>`__

 And you know what happened?
-I fixed the bug, and I will implement the feature request!
+I fixed the bugs, and I will implement the feature request!
 And if you try to do cool crazy stuff with Nikola, you will find bugs, and will ask for features, and there is a pretty good chance we will fix them, or find workarounds.
-After all we have already done it `1179 times. <https://github.com/getnikola/nikola/issues?q=is%3Aissue+is%3Aclosed>`__
+After all we have already done it at least `1179 times. <https://github.com/getnikola/nikola/issues?q=is%3Aissue+is%3Aclosed>`__

-So, please experiment, and communicate.
+So, please enjoy, experiment, and communicate.
 Everyone wins.

 ------------